Skip to main content

 • OCC releases enforcement actions for April 2024

 On April 18, the OCC released a list of recent enforcement actions against national banks, federal savings associations, and individuals affiliated with such entities (defined as institution-affiliated parties, or IAPs).
 The actions against banks include two formal agreements and one cease and desist order against three individual banks.
 In each instance, the OCC alleged that the banks engaged in unsafe or unsound practices related to some combination of board oversight, liquidity management, capital requirements, or credit risk.
-With respect to IAPs, the announcement included four enforcement actions against IAPs to “deter, encourage correction, or prevent violations, unsafe or unsound practices, or breaches of fiduciary duty,” The OCC issued prohibition orders, which prohibit the IAP from any participation in affairs of a bank or other institution), for all four IAPs and assessed civil money penalties ranging from $40,000 to $400,000 against three of them.
+With respect to IAPs, the announcement included four enforcement actions against IAPs to “deter, encourage correction, or prevent violations, unsafe or unsound practices, or breaches of fiduciary duty.”
+The OCC issued prohibition orders, which prohibit the IAP from any participation in the affairs of a bank or other institution, for all four IAPs and assessed civil money penalties ranging from $40,000 to $400,000 against three of them.
 The announcement also included two more prohibition orders against two additional IAPs for criminal activities.
 More information on the OCC’s enforcement action types can be found here.

 Bank Regulatory Enforcement OCC Cease and Desist